Skycoder42/QtBackgroundProcess/TestApp/testing.md

 #### Terminal 3
 ##### After Command
 ```
-[Warning]  QBackgroundProcess: Start commands ignored because master is already running!
+[Warning]  QtBackgroundProcess: Start commands ignored because master is already running!
 The terminal will connect with an empty argument list!
 [2016-12-10T15:07:56 Debug]    received new command: () and options: ()
 ```

 ##### Completely
 ```
-[Warning]  QBackgroundProcess: Start commands ignored because master is already running!
+[Warning]  QtBackgroundProcess: Start commands ignored because master is already running!
 The terminal will connect with an empty argument list!
 [2016-12-10T15:07:56 Debug]    received new command: () and options: ()
 [2016-12-10T15:08:04 Debug]    received new command: ("start", "Test", "4") and options: ()
 [2016-12-10T15:08:10 Debug]    received new command: ("Test5") and options: ("a", "i")